 The primary mechanism of a concussion involves contact with another person (Gessel et al. 2007).
 As Harmon (1999) states, there are many potential risks for athletes who return to activity too early.
 This includes the possibility of permanent neurological impairment from cumulative trauma, post-concussion syndrome, and the most severe of all, death resulting from a second brain impact syndrome.
 Athletes who suffer from second-impact syndrome remain alert for several seconds before collapsing.
 After suffering a concussion, the athlete's chances to sustain another concussion increase by four to six times (Harmon 1999).

-Concussions are a clinical syndrome characterized by immediate, transient post-traumatic impairment of neural function caused by changes in consciousness, disturbance of vision, or equilibrium.
-The loss of consciousness (LOC) does not correlate directly with the severity, or outcome of a concussion (Whiteside 2006).
-Concussions represented approximately 8.9% of all high school athletic injuries and 5.8 of all collegiate athletic injuries (Gessel et al. 2007).
+Concussions are a clinical syndrome characterized by immediate, transient post-traumatic impairment of neural function caused by changes in consciousness, vision disturbance, or equilibrium.
+The loss of consciousness (LOC) does not correlate directly with the severity or outcome of a concussion (Whiteside 2006).
+Concussions represented approximately 8.9% of all high school athletic injuries and 5.8 of collegiate athletic injuries (Gessel et al. 2007).
 The rates at which concussions occur are higher among college athletes than high school athletes.
 College athletes are bigger, stronger, and more aggressive than high school athletes.
 Also, concussions represent a higher proportion of all injuries sustained by high school athletes.
 Females were found to have a higher rate of concussions than males (Gessel et al. 2007).
 Most concussions were reported while playing soccer, lacrosse, and American football (Covassin et al. 2003).

-The symptoms most frequently associated with a concussion include a headache, dizziness, and confusion.
-Research in the area of sports-related concussions has provided athletic training and medical professions with valuable new knowledge.
+The symptoms most frequently associated with a concussion include headache, dizziness, and confusion.
+Research of sports-related concussions has provided athletic training and medical professions with valuable new knowledge.
 The concussion injury rate was 0.23 concussions per 1000.
-The rates of concussions were higher during the competition as compared to practice rates.
+The rates of concussions were higher during the competition than practice rates.
 The practice rate was 0.11 concussions per 1000, while competition rates rose to 0.53 per 1000 (Gessel et al. 2007).